Accessibility Best Practices & Resources

 Choose readings that are available in accessible electronic formats

 Students with documented print disabilities can often obtain electronic versions from publishers through Accesstext Network (ATN).
-For more guidance in choosing accessible textbook and materials or finding alternative solutions for students with disabilities, or for consulting about specific cases, please contact Disability Services.
+For more guidance in choosing accessible textbook and materials or finding alternative solutions for students with disabilities, or for consulting about specific cases, please contact Accessibility Services.

 Provide handouts as accessible electronic documents

 Watch these short videos on how to create accessible documents:

 - Creating Accessibility Documents - Headings and Styles

 - Creating an Accessible PDF from a Word Document

 - Creating Accessible Excel Spreadsheets